-A Fetchcode is a code that is retrieved in real-time from a consumer’s phone in the event that the barcode cannot be scanned by a cashier.
+A Fetch code has two purposes: giving the consumer an alternative shortened code in the event that the barcode cannot be scanned by a cashier and for use in e-commerce environments.
+The Fetch code is retrieved in real-time from a consumer’s phone when needed.
 This code is valid for 5 minutes and will then expire.
 If the consumer still requires the use of a Fetchcode, another will immediately be provided.

 Note: If a coupon is redeemed using a Fetchcode, that Fetchcode will be stored with that coupon’s redemption data within the TCB system.